danguilherme/spotivy/README.md

     ```bash
     npm install -g spotivy
     ```
-1. Copy [`config.example.json`](https://github.com/danguilherme/spotivy/blob/v0.4.0/config.example.json) in the root directory as `config.json`.
+1. Follow the instructions in the `init` command:
-    1. Create an application on [Spotify Developers website](https://developer.spotify.com/my-applications/).
-        Put the Client ID and Client Secret into `spotify.clientId` and `spotify.clientSecret`, respectively.
+    ```bash
+    spotivy init
+    ```
+    Basically, you'll need to create the keys to use Spotify and YouTube APIs, and configure the tool with them:
-    1. Create an [YouTube API key](https://console.developers.google.com) and put into `youtube.key`.
+    1. Create an [YouTube API key](https://console.developers.google.com) and put in the specified prompt.
+    1. Create an application on [Spotify Developers website](https://developer.spotify.com/my-applications/), get the **Client ID** and **Client Secret** values, and do the same when requested by the tool.

-    * **Note:** You can also pass the credentials as command arguments:
+    * **Note:** You can also pass the credentials in each command call:
     ```bash
     spotivy playlist danguilherme --spotify-client-id=clientid --spotify-client-secret=clientsecret --youtube-key=ytkey
     ```